jrtechs/NodeJSBlog/blogContent/posts/projects/musical-floppy-drive-build-log.md

 That brings us up to the present.
 My previous 8 floppy drive orchestra was not transportable and took up a ton of space.
-When I decided to present this project at Imagine RIT with RITLUG, I knew I had to rebuild my orchestra to be portable and compact.
+When I decided to present this project at Imagine RIT with RITlug, I knew I had to rebuild my orchestra to be portable and compact.

 There are plenty of tutorials online demonstrating how to build floppy